Psychology4Learning Ltd Data Management, Protection and Privacy Policy

 Contact details for Psychology4Learning Ltd

-The data controller at Psychology4Learning Ltd is Claire Olliffe.
-Questions, comments and requests regarding this privacy policy are welcomed and should be addressed to [email protected]
+The data controller is Psychology4Learning Ltd. The person responsible for data protection queries is Claire Olliffe.
+Questions, comments, complaints and requests regarding this Privacy Policy or the way we handle personal information should be sent to Info@psychology4learning.com.